richardgaywood/paydata.org/content/sprawlrunners/magic/astral_space.md

 Astrally projecting mages can "manifest" to show themselves to mundanes in the physical world.
 They appear as a hazy, ghostly version of themselves.
 They can be seen by people, and talk to them.

 This is actually a sort of localised psychic link.
 They don't have a real form, and cannot interact with any physical objects.
 They cannot be recorded by technological devices like cameras.
+They cannot choose to only be visible or audible to one person in a group.

 Manifesting is difficult, and can only be kept up for ((Spirit Die type) * 5) minutes at a time.